 Might we perhaps say that the ‘symptom’ becomes the (post)-modern equivalent of the liturgical or scriptural symbol that carried the medieval speculative theologian towards the mystical theology?
 So, perhaps, is the contemporary speculative psychologist led to a mystical psychology?

-Although, as someone with very little time for Christianity and monotheism generally I hope the brilliant American will forgive my co-opting some of his methodology through my own ‘mystical’ lens.
+Although, as someone with very little time for Christianity and monotheism generally, I hope the brilliant American will forgive my co-opting some of his methodology through my own ‘mystical’ lens.

 References